ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 The maximum allowable throughput is determined by the number of IOPS multiplied by the throughput multiplier, which is specific to the profile.

 The application I/O size directly impacts storage performance.
 If the application I/O size is smaller than the throughput multiplier that is used by the profile to calculate the bandwidth, the IOPS limit is reached before the throughput limit.
 Conversely, if the application I/O size is larger, the throughput limit is reached before the IOPS limit.

+A single session can achieve up to 64 KB block size transfer.
+To utilize the max allowable bandwidth, you need multiple concurrent sessions to the share.

 ## Defined performance profile
 {: #dp2-profile}